Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

 which must be solved for $\Phi_I$ and $\Delta_I$ using the self-consistent equation:

 and the boundary conditions between different materials:

-where $\vec{n}$ is the normal at the boundary.
-The subscript "$I$" represents the material where the equations are being evaluated, $\xi_I$ is the coherence length of the material, which is determined by its electric diffusion coefficient as $D_I = \frac{1}{3}l_I v_{F,I}$ through the expression $\xi_I=\sqrt{\hbar D_I/2 k_B \pi T_{CS}}$, where $v_{F,I}$ is the Fermi velocity, $l_I$ is the electronic mean free path and $k_B$ is the Boltzmann constant. $T_{CS}$ represents the critical temperature of the superconducting electrodes, $\omega_n=\pi T(2n+1)$ and $G_I=\omega_n/\sqrt{\omega_n^2+\Phi^*\Phi}$.
-Defining $\rho_I$ as the resistivity of material $I$, $\gamma=\rho_{S',N}\xi_{S',N}/\rho_S\xi_S$ and $\gamma_B=R_B/\rho_S\xi_S$ represent the suppression parameter and the boundary resistance parameter, respectively.
+where $\vec{n}$ is the normal at the boundary,$T_{CS}$ represents the critical temperature of the superconducting electrodes, $k_B$ is the Boltzmann constant and $G_I=\omega_n/\sqrt{\omega_n^2+\Phi^*\Phi}$.
+Defining $\rho_I$ as the resistivity of material $I$, $\gamma=\rho_S\xi_S/\rho_{S',N}\xi_{S',N}$ and $\gamma_B=R_B/\rho_{S',N}\xi_{S',N}$ represent the suppression parameter and the boundary resistance parameter, respectively.
 The suppression parameter describes how much the superconductivity is reduced going from S to the weak link (no suppression means $\gamma=0$), while the boundary resistance parameter describes the effect of the surface resistance ($R_B$) at the boundary between $S$ and $S'/N$.
 Far from the bridge on the $S$ surfaces not connected to the $S'/N$ layer, this boundary condition is applied:

 where $\Delta_0=1.76k_B \cdot T_{CS}$ is the Bardeen–Cooper–Schrieffer (BCS) energy gap and $\delta$ is the phase difference between the bulk electrodes \cite{Ragazzidikupr_2021}.
 The superconducting current is calculated as follows: